sanjeev-rm/Frontdesk-Coach/README.md

 - **Caching**: Implement response caching for repeated queries
 - **Batch Processing**: Process multiple documents simultaneously
-- **Model Selection**: Use appropriate model sizes for different tasks
-- **Vector Store Optimization**: Tune ChromaDB settings for your data size
+- **Model Selection**: Use appropriate model sizes for different tasks -- **Vector Store Optimization (optional)**: If you integrate a vector store, tune its settings for your data size

 ## Security Considerations